maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202511TypesNetwork.md

 **Design Explanation:**

-My SOHO network uses a star topology with the router at the center connecting to a switch for wired devices and an access point for wireless devices.
-I connected the two Ubuntu computers and printer to the switch using Ethernet cables for reliable, fast connections since these devices frequently transfer large files.
+The SOHO network uses a star topology with the router at the center connecting to a switch for wired devices and an access point for wireless devices.
+Connected the two Ubuntu computers and printer to the switch using Ethernet cables for reliable, fast connections since these devices frequently transfer large files.
 The smartphone connects wirelessly through the access point for mobility, and the NAS connects to the switch with a static IP so it's always accessible at the same address for file sharing.
 The router assigns dynamic IPs to most devices through DHCP but the printer and NAS have static IPs so they don't change and users can always find them on the network.

 **Step 2: Simulate and Test in Ubuntu**